Photo by Pixabay on Pexels.com

 Best of luck,

-CORIN REYBURN enjoys transmuting cosmic energy, cats more than people, and the use of unconventional instruments in rock n’ roll music.
-Corin holds a degree in Creative Writing and Critique from Oregon State University, and will soon join their MFA program.
+CORIN REYBURN is from Northern then Southern California, and now finds themselves in Corvallis, Oregon where there are better trees.
+Corin enjoys transmuting cosmic energy, cats more than people, and the use of unconventional instruments in rock n’ roll music.
+Corin holds a Bachelor’s degree in Creative Writing and Critique and is now working on an MFA in fiction, both via Oregon State University, where they also teach writing composition.
 Reyburn has work featured in Medium, M-BRANE SF, Subtopian Magazine, The Molotov Cocktail, Jersey Devil Press, and The Gateway Review, and co-produces the speculative fiction podcast SubverCity Transmit.
 Corin’s debut novel The Rise of Saint Fox and The Independence, about passive warfare by means of digital commerce infiltration and the sweet sweet sounds of the electric guitar, was released by Unsolicited Press, and is available through Amazon and other retailers.